bachya/Sifttter-Redux/README.md

 bundle install -- global
 ```

+## Known Issues

+None at the moment.

+## Future Releases

+Some functionality I would like to tackle for future releases:

+* Interactive cron job installer
+* "Catch Up" mode (if, for some reason, multiple days worth of items pile up, process them)

 ## Bugs and Feature Requests

 To report bugs with or suggest features/changes for Sifttter Redux, please use the [Issues Page](http://github.com/bachya/Sifttter-Redux/issues).